LAST REVIEWED Feb 11 2021 22 MIN READ

 Action steps for the ADP, ACP, and top-heavy tests

 To ensure that your company’s 401(k) plan is neither non-discriminatory nor top-heavy, it’s legally required that your 401(k) administrator performs testing annually.
 However, being determined as top-heavy may result in required contributions from your employees (this can be a huge headache).
-We strongly advocate for more proactive, regular monitoring and tracking of contribution percentages by cohort (and lucky for you, Human Interest can help your company with this!).
+We strongly advocate for more proactive, regular monitoring and tracking of contribution percentages by cohort (Human Interest can help your company with this).
 Staying vigilant through the year can help your company make employee withholding adjustments as needed without the risk of failing the tests or having to make major adjustments near the end of the plan year.

 It’s important that throughout the year, employers encourage NHCEs to contribute to their 401(k) plans, so that the ratio isn’t skewed too heavily to the HCEs.
 This is both a helpful thing to do from an NDT perspective and a good thing to do for your employees in terms of financial literacy.